stevemats/videntta/README.md

 ### Installation

 Dillinger requires [Python](https://python.org/) to run.
 Download [Videntta](https://github.com/stevemats/videntta/) program from github and store it in your desired folder location .e.g.
 Desktop.
-Next create a folder with a deisred name and extract the zip inside it.
-From there store the text document that you need to extract emails from in folder named "data" and rename your document from the initial name to "info".
+Next extract the zip and you are good to start.
 As simple as that.

 Now lets run our program in our desired terminal.
 For demonstration I'll be using Command Prompt(cmd), Linux users can as well follow up: